111 Referral Standard

 Across the UK, 111 services are becoming the first point of contact for urgent care and are essential in ensuring that people are referred to the most appropriate service safely and efficiently.
 In England the NHS Long Term Plan sets out to ensure patients get the care they need, fast and to relieve pressure on A&E departments by referring people to the most appropriate service.

-The PRSB has created a standard to support clear and concise information flows between the 111 referrer and the receiving services and professionals or clinicians to support safe and effective care.
+This standard supports clear and concise information flows between the 111 referrer and the receiving services and professionals or clinicians to support safe and effective care.

 Current release